-We had passed several other signs for waterfalls, but for some reason, when we saw the sign for Dingmans Falls, we decided to turn off.
+We had passed several other signs for waterfalls, but for some reason, when we saw the sign for Dingmans Falls, a few miles downstream from George W. Childs Recreation Site, we decided to turn off.

 After winding our way down the narrow road, we arrived in the parking lot of the falls.
 After making a brief stop at the visitors’ center, we started along the short path to the falls.